adelra/kaggle_credit/README.md

 > Related notebook: `notebooks/feature_selection_rf`

 Now we want to train a model only on the important features.
 Based on my previous experience this method, sometimes, yields very good results.
 After training RF and Gradient Boosting models.
-I came to the conclusion that this method of feature selection is not suitable.
+I came to the conclusion that this method of feature selection was not suitable.

 ## Hyperparameter tuning for Gradient Boosting
 > Related notebook: `notebooks/gb_gridsearch`

-For this section, I tried to use all the features with our Gradient Boosting model and try to use Gridsearch to find the best parameters for the model.
+For this section, I tried to use all the features with our Gradient Boosting model and try to use grid search to find the best parameters for the model.

 Note: As I don't have enough resources this experiment is still on-going.